| The View

 the cat is both dead and alive until you open the box and

+look inside.
 If you look closely at the coin, you

 will see the phrase "Contraria Sunt Complimenta," meaning